F.A.Q.

 Money

-Can we use credit cards to pay for the trip?
+Can we use credit cards to pay for the tour?

 Sorry, we’re not set up for credit cards.
 We considered offering credit card payments, but found we would only have to charge more for the trip to cover the extra expense.
 We are trying to keep your tour price as low as possible.
 As you know, when it comes to credit cards, there are really no free lunches even if you get frequent fliers miles or rebate checks.
 Someone has to pay and it always ends up the consumer when it’s said and done.